clover/codelab-remote-pay-cloud/README.md

 ### Handling signature verification

-In this section, we'll render the signature captured on the Clover device onto our POS's DOM, and provide the user with the option of either accepting or denying it.
-Let's start by providing a `<canvas>` element which we can write our signature to.
+In this section, we'll render the signature captured on the Clover device onto our POS's DOM, and provide the merchant with the option of either accepting or denying it.
+Let's start by providing a `<canvas>` element that we can write our signature to.

 In `index.html`: